Charting the Course to a Winning Investment: Trustees approve CCS strategic plan

 - Innovation: Supporting a culture of continuous improvement

-Each priority area comes with related initiatives and key performance indicators (see link to CCS Strategic Plan on this page) that SCC, SFCC, the IEL and District Administration will use to build their college, division and department objectives and tasks.
+Each priority area comes with related initiatives and key performance indicators (see link to CCS Strategic Plan on this page) that SCC, SFCC and District Administration will use to build their college, division and department objectives and tasks.
 To ensure plans stay aligned and are on target, all units will use Strategic Planning Online (SPOL) software to document and track progress.
 SPOL already is in use at SFCC.
 More than 300 faculty, staff and administrators will learn how to use the system through training sessions this summer and in early fall.

 A team of students, faculty, staff, exempts and administrators began work on the plan in fall 2010.
 The team envisioned a future best-case scenario for CCS and studied data about CCS students, employees and infrastructure; the state and regional economy; workforce trends and initiatives; and more.
 They also heard perceptions of CCS strengths, weaknesses, opportunities and threats (SWOT) during focus groups and forums with students, faculty, staff, educators, business people, diverse community leaders and social service providers.